Smith Maneuver Blueprint for Success in 2025

 Accumulated income tax savings: $99,466

-- Arrange for first years of retirement to be ‘other income free’ by postponing other pensions/ cash flows to keep marginal tax rate lower on the sales.
+2. Arrange for the first years of retirement to be ‘other income free’ by postponing other pensions/ cash flows to keep the marginal tax rate lower on the sales.